 - Post-Doctoral PhDs anticipating a career in clinical and translational research,

-- PhD candidates in the Nursing School anticipating a career in clinical and translational research, and
+- PhD candidates in the School of Nursing anticipating a career in clinical and translational research, and

 - Scholars external to Vanderbilt/Meharry will be considered based on the availability of a suitable mentor within Vanderbilt and the related professional background of the candidate.